fang0654/log_list_generator/README.md

 # log_list_generator
-Simple tool to generate a wordlist of potential log file names
+Simple tool to generate a wordlist of potential log file names for use in web application brute forcing.

+# Usage

+You know that feeling.
+You've just gotten that 403 on `https://<appname>/logs`.
+You _know_ there is something juicy in there.

+This tool generates a list of potential log file names.
+It'll substitute in dates and times to make a large brute forcible list to throw at an endpoint.

 ```
 usage: create_log.py [-h] [-t TEMPLATE] [-o OUTPUT] [-d DAYS] [-p PID]